Australia's TPG Telecom to buy rival iiNet for $1.1 billion

 The deal sent the shares of both companies to record highs, with iiNet jumping 27.6 percent and TPG up 17.6 percent in a weak broader market.

-Post-deal, TPG expects combined revenues of A$2.3 billion and earnings before interest tax, depreciation and amortisation (EBITDA) of A$654 million.
+Post-deal, TPG expects combined revenues of A$2.3 billion and earnings before interest tax, depreciation and amortization (EBITDA) of A$654 million.
 The combined entity will provide broadband services to over 1.7 million subscribers.

 For the year-ended July 31, TPG had revenues of A$970.9 million and EBITDA of A$363.65 million.
 It will release its interim results on March 24.